Mighty-Data-Inc/ctf-adversarial-ai/README.md

 - **Patient Identification**: Records are indexed by MRN (Medical Record Number)
 - **Success Condition**: Attacker successfully changes account email to an address they control
 - **Reset Mechanism**: Attacker can reset conversations (fresh start for defender, retained memory for attacker)
+- **Adaptive Learning System**: The system continuously improves through victory/defeat analysis:
+  - When attackers win: They write strategic summaries that are automatically added to defender training prompts
+  - When defenders win: They document what tipped them off, helping future defenders recognize similar attacks
+  - Learning data is stored in `learnings/advice-for-defenders.txt` for ongoing system improvement

 ## Educational Objectives